Board of directors and committees

 Chaired by Delphine Ernotte Cunci, an independent Director, it includes:

-The main topics discussed by the Committee were the health and safety policy with the 2014 review and the draft action plan to be implemented in 2015, the environmental and industrial risk management policy, drinking water quality and the conformity of discharge water, regulations and research in the area of micropollutants, Group solutions in the area of desalination, the societal elements of the Group's offers and the 2014 review of sustainable development indicators and the outlook for 2015.
+The main topics discussed by the Committee were the health and safety policy with the 2015 review and the draft action plan to be implemented in 2016, the environmental and industrial risk management policy, drinking water quality and the conformity of discharge water, and the 2015 statement of sustainable development indicators, the materiality analysis conducted on these matters and the Group’s first integrated report.

-The ethics policy was reviewed with the presentation of the Ethics Officer’s 2014 report and the 2015 action plan.
-In addition, the Committee examined the policy on professional and compensation equality, the policy for diversity and the actions to be implemented, as well as the social reporting at 31 December 2014.
-The Committee also reviewed the monitoring or psychosocial risks.
-Finally, the Committee reviewed the action plans of the Group for the Paris COP21 Climate Conference, as well as the ratings attributed to the Group by Vigeo and Robeco SAM.
+The ethics policy was also reviewed with the presentation of the Ethics Officer’s 2015 report and the 2016 action plan.
+In addition, the Committee examined the policy on professional and compensation equality, the policy for diversity and the actions to be implemented, as well as the Social Report as of December 31, 2015.
+Finally, the Committee reviewed the actions of the Group for the Climate “COP22” conference in Marrakesh, as well as the Group’s non-financial ratings.

 It makes recommendations and proposals related to the governance matters, which are within the Board competence, and notably as to the appointment of new Directors.